pranavpudasaini/bash-assignments-feb12/Questions.md

 ## 3. Cron

 Write a cron job that runs every hour.
-It should
+It should:

 - Fetch the HTML response from `https://www.example.com`
 - Log the output inside this directory `/var/log/bash_assignment/`
 - Compress all previous logs as a ZIP archive
 - Keep only 5 most-recent archives and delete all other archives